 Cooking measurements and cooking conversions are a point of confusion for many people.
 Whether you’re a newbie cook or even quite seasoned, sometimes measurements just don’t seem to make sense!

-You’ve got tablespoons and cups and then there’s fluid ounces…and on top of that, there’s recipes that use metric cooking measurements but you only understand U.S. standard measurements…it’s a lot.
-Cooking measurements and equivalents should be the first step in your kitchen journey, but it’s easy to get by still not quite understanding it all.
+You’ve got tablespoons and cups and then there’s fluid ounces.
+And on top of that, there’s recipes that use metric cooking measurements but you only understand U.S. standard measurements…it’s a lot.
+Cooking measurements and equivalents should be one of the first step in learning how to cook, but it’s easy to get by still not quite understanding it all.

-I’m going to explain (as much as I can) about basic cooking measurements, converting metric to imperial in the kitchen, understanding kitchen measurement equivalents, AND give you a free printable kitchen conversion chart to help you figure it all out.
-Cooking should be fun and easy, not some kind of science.
+I’m going to explain everything you need to know about basic cooking measurements, converting metric to imperial/standard in the kitchen, understanding kitchen measurement equivalents, AND give you a free printable kitchen conversion chart to help you figure it all out.
+Cooking should be fun and easy, not some kind of math test.

 Kitchen Measurement Tools

 Most of your cooking measurements can be done with these basic kitchen measurement tools.

 Remember that liquid ingredients and dry ingredients should always be measured with the proper tools (i.e. measure liquids in a liquid measuring cup, measure dry ingredients in dry measuring cups).

 A kitchen scale can be used when ingredients need to be weighed instead of measured by cups, etc. This is ideal for more exact recipes, or when using recipes that measure in grams.